mtv1301/car-rent-service/README.md

 4. Clone it using one of the "Code" options, which is more suitable for you
 5. In resources directory you can find init_db.sql file.
 Use it to initialize you database
 6. Add some data to DB
-7. Go to the ConnectionUtil class located in src/main/java/taxi/util and add your url to DB, login, password and JDBC driver there.
+7. Go to the ConnectionUtil class located in src/main/java/com/rentcar/util and add your url to DB, login, password and JDBC driver there.
 8. Configure your Tomcat.
 (P.S.
 Your application context needs to be as "/")
-9. Run this project using Tomcat's local server# taxi-service-project
+9. Run this project using Tomcat's local server